The Australian Hypnotherapists’ Association Hall of Fame

 I have told my story many times, so I will mention a number of incidents that happened along the way.
 They say people on a mission in life are the survivors; well I have been on one for sixty years and still going.
 Although there have been many ups and downs.
 Upper most in mind is the saying “The road to success is always under construction.”

 In 1972, I was a practicing psychologist in Macquarie Street, Sydney.
 In the room next to me was a Hypnotherapist called James Ballantine who was Secretary of the AHA at that time.
 We used to talk about hypnotherapy and James gave me some tapes to listen to.

 Well I grew up in the UK and in 1946 after being discharged from the Royal Navy I immigrated to Australia where I started work as a carpenter.

 Not long afterwards I met my future wife Lorraine, got married and started to build our house in Regent.
 Building work was scarce at the time so my father in law suggested I apply for a job as a ward assistant at Bundoora Repatriation Hospital.
-The reasoning behind his suggestion was the unusual working hours of two days on and two days off which would give me plenty of time to work on our house.

 With permission from Leslie Bullock’s family we put down Les’s own writings as submitted at the Australian Hypnotherapists Associations’ (AHA) 50th Anniversary dinner 10 years ago.
 Les was with us in September 2009 to celebrate the AHA’s 60th Anniversary of Foundation as well as the AHA’s first World Conference.
 It is with pride that we are able to print his memoir of his part in the formation and struggles of those early years of Hypnotherapy in Australia.
 He will be sadly missed, but always remembered for his pioneering spirit and dedication to the Art and Science of Hypnotherapy.
 Leslie Stanley Bullock, 12th October 1925 – 14th May 2010.